WRVQ: Top 40 WRVQ

 In 1969, WRVA-AM-FM were sold to Southern Broadcasters.
-On June 30, 1972, Southern Broadcasters switched WRVA-FM to a new Top 40 format as WRVQ.
+On June 30, 1972, Southern Broadcasters switched WRVA-FM to a new contemporary hit radio format as WRVQ.
 Until the 1970s, Top 40 stations were mostly on the AM band.
 In Richmond, the big contemporary stations were WTVR (now WBTK) and WLEE (now WTOX).
 Most home and car radios could only receive AM broadcasts at this time.

 At midnight on June 30, 1972, the operations manager, Bill Garcia, was the first voice and the first song play was Celebrate by Rare Earth.
 WRVQ known as Super Q had Live DJ's from the start.
 In 1978, Southern Broadcasters became Harte-Hanks Radio.
 In 1984, WRVA and WRVQ were sold to Edens Broadcasting, and were in turn sold to Clear Channel Communications (now iHeartMedia) in 1992.
 Through all the sales, WRVQ has stayed in the same format, as the leading Top 40 station in the Richmond radio market.